mullvad/mullvadvpn-app/docs/security.md

 then they can't leave at all.

-Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [blocked] states prevent leaks via firewall rules.
+Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [error] states prevent leaks via firewall rules.

 ### Block when disconnected